 If a divorcing couple has amicably divided their property prior to filing for divorce, then they may not need a Marital Settlement Agreement at all.

 Our members also prepare the documents to establish legal paternity.
 The central document for this process is called a Petition to Determine Paternity and Related Relief.
 This process is similar to a divorce with children.
 It is like a divorce, but for a separating couple who were never married and have a child together.
 Its especially important for unwed fathers, because when parents are unwed custody and parental rights go automatically to the mother unless this court process is completed.
 The result of filing a Petition to Determine Paternity and Related Relief is that the biological father is named the legal father and awarded paternal rights to the child.
 And at that point the father is able to set up a Parenting Plan so that he can have regular timesharing with his children.

 Remember - we are not attorneys and do not provide legal advice.

 After submitting your request form, you'll receive an auto responder which will tell you that your request has been received.
 We then forward your request to one of our members who will contact you.
 We do our best to match consumer requests with a document preparer in your area who prepares the type of document you need.

 Also, please browse the questions and answers on our Ask the Members pages.
 Some of the questions have already been answered.
 The answers have been asked and answered by consumers and nonlawyers and are not to be considered legal advice.
 Someone else may have already faced a scenario similar to yours.
 If you still have questions please do not hesitate to contact us.
-You are invited to phone us, complete the form below, or post your question on the Q & A. Please browse additional questions and answers on our Asked and Answered divorce pages and for more questions answers about other family matters and pro se issues - CLICK HERE.
+You are invited to phone us, complete the contact, or post your question on the Q & A.

 Follow us on Facebook!